element-hq/synapse-room-access-rules/README.md

         # "restricted" rule is set.
 Defaults to an empty list.
         domains_forbidden_when_restricted: []

-        # Identity server to use when checking the HS an email address belongs to
+        # Identity server to use when checking the homeserver an email address belongs to
         # using the /info endpoint.
 Required.
         id_server: "vector.im"
 ```